Jacob Meyers Player Props: Astros vs. Athletics

-On Friday, Jacob Meyers (.219 on-base percentage in past 10 games, 87 points below season-long percentage) and the Houston Astros play the Oakland Athletics, whose starting pitcher will be JP Sears.
-First pitch is at 9:40 PM ET.
+Jacob Meyers -- with an on-base percentage of .219 in his past 10 games, 87 points lower than his season-long percentage -- will be in action for the Houston Astros against the Oakland Athletics, with Paul Blackburn on the hill, on July 22 at 9:07 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Athletics.
+In his most recent game he had a hitless performance (0-for-3) against the Athletics.

 Jacob Meyers Game Info & Props vs. the Athletics